 An early departure this morning as we catch the renowned ‘City of New Orleans’ Amtrak train service to New Orleans, a real little piece of America.
 The double-decker, classic silver coloured train carriages, so typical of the US, feature comfortable reclining armchairs with plenty of legroom, as well as a panoramic glass observation deck and dining car.

 Our journey takes us through vast forests, farms and the small ‘southern’ towns lining the eastern bank of the Mississippi like pearls on a necklace.
 Nearing New Orleans, excitement mounts and we cross Lake Pontchartrain, bizarrely it appears like the train is actually travelling over the water itself.
-We stay three nights at the four-star Courtyard by Marriott Downtown, perfectly located in the very heart of the French Quarter.
+We stay three nights at the three-star superior Courtyard by Marriott Downtown, perfectly located in the very heart of the French Quarter.

 This morning we have a walking tour of New Orleans’ famous French Quarter with an expert local guide.
 We see the charming art galleries and antique shops along Royal Street, the white stucco St Louis Cathedral and Jackson Square, full of artists, musicians and fortune tellers, and walk up the iconic Bourbon Street, centre of the city’s nightlife.
 Following the walking tour, you have a free afternoon.
 In the evening why not step out and try New Orleans’ famed Cajun cuisine – there’s loads of fantastic restaurants.